 The First Book of Fashion

-As you can easily imagine the Book of clothes it is very fragile and the original one, kept at the Herzog Anton Ulrich Museum in Braunschweig (there are only two copies of the 18th century, one in Paris and one in Hanover) is never shown to the public, but today anyone can see the infinite variety of clothing worn by Matthäus Schwarz leafing through The First Book of Fashion: The Book of Clothes of Matthaeus and Veit Konrad Schwarz of Augsburg, by Ulinka Rublack and Mary Hayward, published by Bloomsbury.
-In addition, for those who want to challenge themselves in the realization of one of the fancier outfits, at the end of the book there is the pattern of the leather and silk festive dress used to impress King Ferdinand I during a visit in 1530, rebuilt by Tony Award winner costume designer, Jenny Tiramani.
+As you can easily imagine, the Book of clothes is very fragile.
+The original one, kept at the Herzog Anton Ulrich Museum in Braunschweig (there are only two copies of the 18th century, one in Paris and one in Hanover), is never shown to the public.
+Still, today anyone can see the infinite variety of clothing worn by Matthäus Schwarz leafing through The First Book of Fashion: The Book of Clothes of Matthaeus and Veit Konrad Schwarz of Augsburg, by Ulinka Rublack and Mary Hayward, published by Bloomsbury.
+Also, for those who want to challenge themselves in the realization of one of the fancier outfits, at the end of the book, there is the pattern of the leather and silk festive dress used to impress King Ferdinand I during a visit in 1530, rebuilt by Tony Award-winning costume designer, Jenny Tiramani.

 Matthäus Schwarz VS Kim Kardashian

 Texts like this prove that fashion was an important means to justify and show the status and the role of anybody in the society of the 16th century.
 Who knows, maybe Kim Kardashian’s selfie book published by Rizzoli will become a rare volume for the fashion and costume history scholars of the future, given that it follows the same hedonistic principles of self-documentation by Matthäus Schwarz.

 If you want to see the copy (18th century) of the Book of Clothes kept in Hanover, you can download the manuscript by CLICKING HERE.